 In standard medical terminology, a subluxation simply refers to a partial traumatic dislocation of a joint.
 Ligaments around the joint may be painfully sprained, and cause severe pain closely coupled to movement, slowly fading over many weeks, like any other sprain.
 Slightly subluxed spinal joints often return to a more or less normal position immediately, like a dislocated shoulder popping back in.

 Although that’s not the kind of “subluxation” that this article is about, such cases do provide important perspective, in that a true dislocation can be amazingly asymptomatic.
 There are many case reports of true spinal joint derangement and injury that cause little or no trouble, or certainly much less than most people expect.
 In the low back pain tutorial, I describe one of my own former massage therapy patients18 with a very serious lumbar dislocation — and no low back pain (she came to see me for a foot problem).
 Another patient with extreme scoliosis, although often uncomfortable, was generally surprisingly fine and even fit.
 The patient pictured here, as reported in New England Journal of Medicine, had no “pain, weakness, or parasthesia”!19

-Another case report in the journal Spine describes a man who was born with part of a neck vertebra entirely missing — he also had no serious symptoms until he fell one day, and his unstable spine was dislocated “.10 After that he certainly was symptomatic: he had severe pain, but only pain.
+Another case report in the journal Spine describes a man who was born with part of a neck vertebra entirely missing — he also had no serious symptoms until he fell one day, and his unstable spine was dislocated “.20 After that he certainly was symptomatic: he had severe pain, but only pain.

 Another fun example of congential deformity or anatomical variation is The Amazing Owl Man!
 You don’t see this every day.
-Enjoy this campy, cringe-inducing bit news reel about a dude who can “owl” his neck — rotate 180˚ degrees! — if we can believe our eyes:
+Enjoy this campy, cringe-inducing bit of news reel about a dude who can “owl” his neck — rotate 180˚ degrees! — if we can believe our eyes: